-Wrongful death lawsuits are meant to compensate those family members left behind after a fatal accident.
+Wrongful death or accidental death lawsuits are meant to compensate those family members left behind after a fatal accident.
 Besides hurting the person who died, the family members of that person are also hurt because they relied on the decedent for financial and emotional support.
 The death may be the result of a murder, reckless driving, a negligent or careless act, malpractice, or many other causes.
 We can help you determine if you have a viable claim.

 2) WHO CAN FILE A CLAIM?

 Parents, surviving spouses, and dependent children may be entitled to file a wrongful death claim depending on the circumstances.
 Normally the plaintiff is the estate of the decedent.
 Our family law and probate attorney will assist attorney Bartlett and the surviving family members in setting up the necessary probate estate that would allow the family to pursue a claim.